-Skip to main content
+Skip to content

 Quick Start Guide

-Get the Formbricks Hub running with Docker in under 5 minutes.
+Get Formbricks Hub running locally in minutes.

 The easiest way to run Formbricks Hub with all dependencies.